-To see a full list of your Pledges, head to your Stats page and click on Pledges.
-Here, you'll see the number of pledges, potential annualized revenue from pledges, and also any notes a subscriber has sent.
+To see a complete list of your Pledges, head to your Stats page and click on Pledges.
+Here, you'll see the number of pledges, potential annualized revenue from pledges, and any notes a subscriber has sent.

 What happens when I enable payments on my Substack publication?

-When you set up payments and connect to Stripe, your pledges will automatically begin converting to paid subscriptions.
-Nothing is needed to be done on your end besides enabling payments.
-It can take up to one hour for the new paid subscriptions to appear on your Subscribers dashboard.
+When you set up payments and connect to Stripe, your pledges automatically convert to paid subscriptions.
+Only enabling payments are needed on your end.
+The new paid subscriptions can take up to one hour to appear on your Subscribers dashboard.

-What happens if I enable payments but my subscription plans are higher than the pledge amounts?
+What happens if I enable payments but my subscription plans are different than the pledge amounts?

-If you're enabling payments and setting a subscription plan price higher than the pledge plan amounts, we'll display the number of mismatched pledges and the pledge amount.
-You'll have the option to accept pledges at any pledge tiers you've previously set up meaning that all pledges will automatically convert to paid subscriptions at the price point pledged.
+If you set up your subscription plan prices at a price higher than the pledge plan amounts, we'll display the number of mismatched pledges and the pledge amount.
+You'll have the option to accept pledges at any pledge tiers you've previously set up, meaning that all pledges will automatically convert to paid subscriptions at the price point pledged.